Politics of Citizenship in Immigrant Democracies

 About The Book

-<p>The book examines current issues and trends in migration and citizenship from the perspective of Australia Canada and the United States.
-These countries share a history of immigration and emigration extensive experience with mobile communities and with integrating culturally diverse populations.
-They also share an approach to automatic citizenship based on the principle of <i>jus soli</i> and a relatively open attitude towards naturalization.
-This volume explores the significance of political structures political agents and political culture in shaping processes of inclusion and exclusion in these diverse societies.
-This book was originally published as a special issue of <i>Citizenship Studies.</p></i>
+<p>This book brings together scholars from various disciplines to explore current issues and trends in the rethinking of migration and citizenship from the perspective of three major immigrant democracies – Australia Canada and the United States.
+These countries share a history of pronounced immigration and emigration extensive experience with diasporic and mobile communities and with integrating culturally diverse populations.
+They also share an approach to automatic citizenship based on the principle of <i>jus soli</i> (as opposed to the traditionally common <i>jus sanguinis</i> of continental Europe) and a comparatively open attitude towards naturalization.
+Some of these characteristics are now under pressure due to the restrictive turn in citizenship and migration worldwide. </p><p>This volume explores the significance of political structures political agents and political culture in shaping processes of inclusion and exclusion in these diverse societies.
+This book was originally published as a special issue of <i>Citizenship Studies.</i></p>

 Piracy-free